YamilaTimmer/dynamic-modelling-of-cancer/README.md

 - $V_{max}$ = The maximum tumor volume also known as carrying capacity
 - $c$ = growth rate.

-This wil result in a graph like in Figure x
+This wil result in a graph like in Figure 9

 ![alleegrowth.png](Img%2Falleegrowth.png)

+_Figure 9: Allee effect model_

 **Model evaluation**